mvdschee/statman/.github/CONTRIBUTING.md

 ### Improve documentation

-As a user of Lozad.js, you're the perfect candidate to help us improve our documentation.
+As a developer of Statman, you're the perfect candidate to help us improve our documentation.
 Typo corrections, error fixes, better explanations, more examples, etc. Open issues for things that could be improved.
 Anything.
 Even improvements to this document.

 ### Improve issues